Tony Gemignani: Early life and career

-Gemignani was born in Fremont, California to Frank and Eileen Gemignani.
+Gemignani was born in Fremont, California, to Frank and Eileen Gemignani.
 He grew up on his family's farm, he is a third generation Italian American.

-Gemignani graduated from Washington High School in Fremont, later working at his brother Frank Jr.'s restaurant, Pyzano's, in Castro Valley, California, in 1991.
+Gemignani graduated from Washington High School in Fremont, and later worked at Pyzano's, his brother Frank Jr.'s restaurant in Castro Valley, California, in 1991.
 Gemignani began his pizza tosser career while at Pyzano's as a way to entertain customers and to show the quality of the dough to diners.
 He competed all over the world, winning 8 world champion titles for pizza acrobatics between 1995–2007, and earning himself the nickname of the "Michael Jordan of Pizza Throwing".
-Gemignani traveled the world for 16 years, competing, working in others' kitchens, and learning about regional styles which allowed him to learn each style of pizza and perfect it.
+Gemignani traveled the world for 16 years, competing, working in others' kitchens, and learning about regional styles of pizza.

-In 2000, while on his honeymoon in Sorrento, Italy, he and his wife Julie dined at Trianon da Ciro in Naples, which motivated him into a lifelong quest to keep learning and striving to become a better pizzaiolo.
-He paid careful attention to the authentic craft of each style of pizza, respecting its history, while aiming to make it better.
-This attitude birthed his motto "Respect the Craft" which can be seen on his websites, books, pizza boxes, and even tattooed on his hands.

 Gemignani formed the World Pizza Champions in 2005, which is made up of over 60 team members who have each earned the highest awards in the pizza industry, along with television appearances, Guinness World Records, and respect as leading professionals and pioneers in the pizza industry.

 In 2007, Gemignani took the title of "World Champion Pizza Maker" at the World Pizza Cup in Naples, Italy.
 Gemignani was the first American and non-Neapolitan to ever take this title.
 Gemignani is the first and only Triple Crown winner for baking at the International Pizza Championships in Lecce, Italy, meaning, he won three first place titles in one competition.